 The Rocks – Sydney’s historical precinct

-The Royal Botanic Garden and Mrs Macquaries Chair
+The Royal Botanic Garden and Mrs. Macquaries Chair

-Visit the Sydney Opera House gift shop, then head on outside, down the main steps of the Opera House, and towards the gated entrance to Sydney Royal Botanic Garden.
+Visit the Sydney Opera House gift shop, then head outside, down the main steps of the Opera House, and towards the gated entrance to Sydney Royal Botanic Garden.

-Follow the pathway around the harbor towards Mrs Macquaries Chair, historical stone steps carved into the limestone.
-It’s a beautiful walk and the views back across to the Opera House and Sydney Harbour Bridge are spectacular.
+Follow the pathway around the harbor towards Mrs. Macquaries Chair, historical stone steps carved into the limestone.
+It’s a beautiful walk, and the views back across to the Opera House and Sydney Harbour Bridge are spectacular.

 Downtown shopping at its best

-Walk through the centre of the park towards the State Library of New South Wales and out the other side onto Macquarie Street.
+Walk through the center of the park towards the State Library of New South Wales and out the other side onto Macquarie Street.
 Head south towards Hyde Park, Australia’s oldest public park.

-If you are hungry visit the iconic department store of David Jones, right on the corner of Elizabeth and Market Street, and my favorite place for a quick city lunch and some window shopping.
-The food hall is located on the lower ground floor and you’ll find great choices for lunch for the whole family.
+If you are hungry, visit the iconic department store of David Jones, right on the corner of Elizabeth and Market Street.
+It’s our favorite place for a quick city lunch and window shopping.
+The food hall is on the lower ground floor, and you’ll find great choices for lunch for the whole family.